PierreTurnbull/BEM/README.md

 #### VW / VH

 * vw and vh are screen size based values.
 1vh is 1% of the screen height.
+1vw is 1% of the screen width.
 * Be careful with vh and its content.
 100vh = 100% of the screen height, whatever happens _(even when flipping a phone)_.
-* vw is very usefull for fluid interfaces (which is different of responsive).
+* vw is very useful for fluid interfaces.